Catalog of Federal Domestic Assistance (CFDA) Number: 84.299A.

-The page limit does not apply to the cover sheet; the budget section, including the budget narrative justification; the assurances and certifications; or the one-page abstract, the resumes, the bibliography, or the letters of support.
-However, the page limit does apply to all of the application narrative section.
+The page limit does not apply to Part I, the cover sheet; Part II, the budget section, including the narrative budget justification; Part IV, the assurances and certifications; or the one-page abstract, the resumes, the bibliography, or the letters of support.
+However, you must Start Printed Page 6941include all of the application narrative in Part III.

 3. Submission Dates and Times:

-Applications for grants under this competition must be submitted electronically using the Grants.gov application site (Grants.gov).
+Applications for grants under this competition must be submitted electronically using the Grants.gov Apply site (Grants.gov).
 For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.6.
-Other Submission Requirements of this notice.
+Other Submission Requirements in this notice.

 We do not consider an application that does not comply with the deadline requirements.